![]() |

 latest album, Whatever and Ever Amen, pays direct homage to Dean's

-first single Ariel.
 And so, it came as no surprise to Friedmans UK fans when

 British TV personality Gaby Roslin, host of the top rated The Big